lipemat/advanced-sidebar-menu/readme.txt

 * Accordion option to include highest level parent in accordion.
 * Accordion option to use links for open/close. **NEW**
 * Ability to exclude a page from all menus using a simple checkbox.
-* Link ordering for the category widget.
+* Link ordering for the category menus.
 * Number of levels of pages to show when "always display child pages" is not checked.
 * Ability to select and display custom post types.
 * Ability to select and display custom taxonomies.
 * Option to display only the current page's parents, grandparents, and children.
 * Option to display child page siblings when on a child page (with or without grandchildren available).
-* Ability to display the widgets everywhere the widget area is used (including homepage if applicable).
+* Ability to display the menu everywhere the widget area is used (including homepage if applicable).
 * Ability to select the highest level parent page/category.
 * Ability to select which levels of categories assigned posts will display under.
 * Ability to display assigned posts or custom post types under categories or taxonomies.